VitalPBX/VitalPBX_Google_Assistant/README.md

 6.- You must configure the OAuth consent screen for your project in the Cloud Platform Console.
 Note that most fields on this page are optional.<br>
 https://console.developers.google.com/apis/credentials/consent<br>
+Nota:<br>
+Remember.
+You must select the project in the top left of the page.<br>

 Application type: Internal<br>
 Application name: (The name of the app asking for consent)<br>